 Pros Cons

 Growth.
 Four stories Height.
 Some residents

 is a cost-effective feel that three stories

-development height for is the maximum
+development height is the maximum

-the Wolfville context, and appropriate height for
+for the Wolfville appropriate height for

-will likely therefore help Wolfville.
+context, and will likely Wolfville.
 4-storeys

-attract growth.
-4-storeys requires an elevator.
+therefore help attract requires an elevator.

+growth.
+4-storeys is

-is currently permitted
+currently permitted

 through a DA.